joicepassos/joicepassos/README.md

 <h1 align="center"> Hi!👋 Nice to meet you </h1>

 My name is Joice, and i'm a programmer who mainly works with PHP and Javascript.
 Here on my GitHub profile, i share my code projects and try to collaborate with other developers, although i've only really helped once so far.
-I hope to be able to help more in the future!
-You might not see many uploads here on GitHub, but that doesn't mean i'm not working hard.
-In fact, i've been dedicating a lot of time to my work at the company i'm currently with, so i've been using GitLab more for my projects.
-If you want to keep up with my progress, just take a look at my profile there!
-Oh, and i'm currently learning Vue.js. :)

 ## 💻 Contacts